 It's obvious that a lot of care and attention has been given to selecting the furnishings.
 Yet, what really surprised me was the provision of a cell phone with a local SIM in my room.
 As Madhavi explained to me, it's so guests can make local calls without incurring roaming charges on their phones.
 She really has thought of everything!

-Expect to pay 6,000 rupees per night for a double and 4,500 rupees per night for a single.
+Expect to pay 9,500 rupees per night for a double, 8,000 rupees for a twin, and 6,500 rupees for a single.
 The rates include full breakfast (plus high tea and cake for Tripzuki guests).

 It's not an exaggeration to say that the food at Sunnymead is on par with that of a fine dining restaurant.
 Madhavi and her very talented chef Madhu have mastered many types of cuisine and each dish shines.